audiopixel/pixelmixer/README.md

 In our quest of optimizing lighting technology PixelMixer was born.

-We are releasing it to the world in hopes that it will improve sound and interactive light art for all.
+We are releasing it to the world in the hopes that it can improve sound and interactive light art for all.

 ![AudioPixel Show](https://github.com/hepp/audiopixel3/blob/master/docs/audiopixel-cubes1.jpg)